bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 Responses pass data back in a combination of HTTP headers and XML.

-While headers are shown here in a canonical form, due to the fact that proxies and other intermediaries may adjust HTTP headers, both receiver and server implementations should be prepared to accept header *keys* in any mixture of upper and lower case.
+While headers are shown here in a canonical form, due to the fact that proxies and other intermediaries may adjust HTTP headers, both client and server implementations should be prepared to accept header *keys* in any mixture of upper and lower case.
 One common way to handle this is to downcase all header keys on reading.
 Header *values* on the